Wolkabout/WolkGatewayModule-Modbus/README.md

          "address": 0,                      // Register address
          "registerType": "INPUT_REGISTER",  // Register type - "INPUT_REGISTER" or "HOLDING_REGISTER_ACTUATOR" or "HOLDING_REGISTER_SENSOR" or "INPUT_CONTACT" or "COIL"
          "dataType": "INT16",               // Data type stored in register - "INT16" or "UINT16" or "REAL32" for "INPUT_REGISTER"/"HOLDING_REGISTER_ACTUATOR"/"HOLDING_REGISTER_SENSOR" register type, and "BOOL" for "COIL"/"INPUT_CONTACT"
-         "slaveAddress": 1                  // Slave address where the register is located - Ignored for TCP/IP },
+         "slaveAddress": 1                  // Slave address where the register is located - Ignored for TCP/IP (by default set to 1)
+      },
       {
          "name":"mappingName2",